 - You’re an expert in your field right?
 Prove it to your audience and give away something for free that demonstrates your expertise and tells others why they should give you their money.

-- If you’ve got review on Google, Yelp, Zillow, Angie’s List, HomeAdvisor or anywhere?
+- If you’ve got reviews on Google, Yelp, Zillow, Angie’s List, HomeAdvisor or anywhere?
 Showcase them on your website with a WordPress plugin that keeps the reviews credibility intact.

 - Write a killer press release and send it personally to local sources with a few great photos.
 Then, send it out nationally and see who picks it up.
 Ask us for help if you need it.